strumenti-formali-per-la-bioinformatica/Caos-virus-taxonomy-classification/README.md

 ## How to run the code

-Here's an example of a command, running this without correctly installed environmentor having followed all the preprocessing steps is not advised and may lead to crashes and other unintended behaviour.
 Assuming a correctly installed environment and that the user followed all the preprocessing steps, we have nothing left but to run the ```main.py``` script as follows.

 ```shell